What MonoCMS offers:

 When you first upload Monocms, you must change the password and username but you don't have to do that if you just want to transfer from a directory to another.
 To change password, you must login using the default username and password and then you can change your password from the settings page and your username from the accounts management page.

-Feel free to use and modify the code of MonoCMS, as it comes without any license, not even the Unlicensed.
+Feel free to use and modify the code of MonoCMS, as it comes without any license, not even the Unlicensed or the GNU GPL.
 The purpose of creating MonoCMS is for the users to benefit from using it.
 It is not my intention to tell you what you can and what you cannot do with it.